Getúlio Vargas: National politics

-In May 1923, Vargas became a national deputy, becoming Medeiros's "man of confidence" during a troubling period.
-His objective was to diminish federal intervention in the state civil war and gave a speech stating the state government had it under control.
+In May 1923, Vargas became a national deputy, becoming Medeiros' "man of confidence" during a troubling period.
+His objective was to diminish federal intervention in the state civil war and gave a speech stating the state government had the situation under control.
 In reality, there was doubt this statement was true and Medeiros had had to raise private loans in Uruguay to pay for war expenses.
-Vargas also had to lead his bloc of gaúcho deputies, demoralized after an editorial appeared in Porto Alegre calling for the acceptance of the incoming Arthur Bernardes administration.
+Vargas also had to lead his bloc of Rio Grande do Sul congressmen, demoralized after an editorial appeared in Porto Alegre calling for the acceptance of the incoming Artur Bernardes administration.
 In 1924, Vargas became the official leader of the Rio Grande do Sul congressional delegation, the same year he was forced to take his daughter Alzira out of school in November after a warship opened fire on Rio de Janeiro as part of the tenente rebellions.
-According to Levine, Vargas's "most noteworthy achievement as a congressman came in 1925, when as a member of a commission studying constitutional reform he advocated greater government authority."
+According to Levine, Vargas' "most noteworthy achievement as a congressman came in 1925, when as a member of a commission studying constitutional reform he advocated greater government authority."

-With the knowledge that a paulista would succeed Bernardes (see Background and the Old Republic), Vargas cultivated the paulista delegation during Bernardes's presidency.
+With the knowledge that a São Paulo native would succeed Bernardes, Vargas cultivated the São Paulo delegation during Bernardes' presidency.
 When Washington Luís was elected president in 1926, he chose Vargas to become his Minister of Finance.
 This was despite the fact Vargas had virtually no fiscal experience, even going as far as to deny joining a finance committee when he was in Congress.
-The appointment was based on gratitude toward Medeiros for helping him become president and a political deal apart of the many cabinet positions divided amongst important states.
+The appointment was based on gratitude toward Medeiros for helping him become president and a political deal as part of the many cabinet positions divided amongst important states.

 Though the economy was prosperous from 1926 to 1928, it was entirely based upon coffee.
 Within a month, Vargas had submitted a money reform bill to the National Congress, similar to the French Poincaré, with the objective of stabilizing the value of the Brazilian currency.
-It saw initial success before collapsing in the wake of the Wall Street Crash of 1929.
-Vargas introduced a tax on consumption with the purpose of undermining the country's dependency on customs revenue.
-He would also hold audiences where up to a hundred people could submit their petitions, requests, and complaints, ranging from ordinary citizens to congressional deputies.
-Although Vargas only served two years as Finance Secretary before returning to Rio Grande do Sul to become the president (governor) in 1928, he gained valuable recognition and experience on a national level.
+It saw initial success before collapsing in the wake of the Wall Street crash of 1929.
+Vargas introduced a tax on consumption with the purpose of undermining the country's dependency on customs revenues.
+He would also hold audiences where up to a hundred people could submit their petitions, requests, and complaints, ranging from ordinary citizens to congressmen.
+Although Vargas only served two years as Finance Minister before returning to Rio Grande do Sul to become the president (governor) in 1928, he gained valuable recognition and experience on a national level.